Zettte/Zip-Command/README.md

 # Zip Command

-This is a command that you can use in any Terminal or CLI.
-With the keyword "Zip" you are capable of:
+This is a command that you can use in any Terminal or CLI without any application.
+With the keyword "zip" you are capable of:

 - Reading the items inside a Zip file.
 - Rapid extracting of a Zip file wherever you want.